-- The Secondary path must be a remote share that resides in one of the following locations.
+- The Secondary path must be a remote share that resides in one of the following locations in the same domain as the primary server.
 It is not required that the secondary Windows server be running Dynamic File Services. - Windows Server 2008 R2 server - Windows Server 2008 Service Pack 2 server - Windows Server 2003 R2 server - Windows Server 2003 Service Pack 2 server - Network attached storage or a network filer (such as NetApp and EMC) - The secondary storage must be hosted in the same Active Directory domain/forest as the Dynamic File Services server. - To avoid potential data loss and conflicts, use only dedicated volumes when using UNC paths. - You must publish the remote share in Active Directory.

-The remote share can be published in any container where the NDFS-<servername> proxy user or DFSStorageRights group has browse rights.
+The remote share can be published in any container where the NDFS-<servername> proxy user or Dynamic File Services Storage Rights group has browse rights.

 Use Microsoft Networking to create a share on the remote secondary location, and then publish the remote share in Active Directory.
-For information, see Section 8.3, "Preparing Remote Shares for Use in a Pair," on page 98.
+For information, see Section 8.3, "Preparing Remote Shares for Use in a Pair," on page 112.

-- Add the Dynamic File Services Storage Rights (DFSStorageRights) group as a user of the remote share and grant the group all permissions.
+- Add the Dynamic File Services Storage Rights group as a user of the remote share and grant the group all permissions.
 Set up permissions on the share and the NTFS file system. - Users must not have direct access to the remote share or to the path used for the share.